jLab-tech/.github/profile/README.md

 4. Our products is here:

     1> [Textverse](https://textverse.org), a Text Metaverse engine, our [Demo]() is on the way!

     2> [gNFT](https://github.com/jLab-tech/gNFT), a Growth NFT engine, is plan on the paper, building with [FDDF:Fast DApp Develop Flow](https://github.com/jLab-tech/FDDF) + [jLab-Web3-Fullstack-Practice](https://github.com/jLab-tech/jLab-Web3-Fullstack-Practice)

 ## 🍿 Someting else
 ### where can the community find your docs?
 See the special repo's README.

 ### Is there anything else the community should know?
-No, any question, post a issue pls.
+No, any question, post a issue at special repo pls.

 ### Fun facts - what does your team eat for breakfast?
 Wow...it depends on where we are living, we are moving and moving.

-Our team is full time Web3 builders and if you think what we have done is helpful, just buy us a coffe.
+Our team is full time Web3 builders and if you think what we have done is helpful, just [buy us a coffe]().